ghopnik/ghop/README.md

   -h, --help       Print help and exit
   -v, --version    Print version and exit
-  -t, --tui        Run in TUI mode (panels per command)
+  -t, --tui        Run in TUI mode (panels per command) -f, --file FILE  Load commands from YAML file; then specify the set name to run
 ```

 * **Commands** are executed **via a shell** (see [Shells & quoting](#shells--quoting)).